Top-Level Domains (TLDs) for the Chinese market

 - No specific community or restrictions—available for commercial or personal use.

-Within these groups, there are also second-level ccTLDs.
+Within these groups, there are also second-level country-code top-level domains (ccTLDs).
 Here are some examples for .cn:

 - .com.cn – This is for commercial entities similar to .com but specifically for businesses operating in China.